Bikash432/Amazon-Clone/README.md

 # Amazon Clone using MERN Stack

 ## Overview
-This project is a fully functional e-commerce web application inspired by Amazon, built using the MERN (MongoDB, Express.js, React, and Node.js) stack.
+This project is a fully functional e-commerce web application inspired by Amazon, built using the Java, SpringBoot,React,HMTL3,CSS stack.
 It includes essential features like user authentication, product management, shopping cart, order processing, and payment integration.

 ## Features
 - **User Authentication**: Signup, login, logout, and profile management.